 A variety of currents and undercurrents exist in the Progressive Metal universe.
 You get the thoughtful ones, those hauling emotion around like a shitload of bricks.
 The Reticent comes to mind.
-You have the experimental dudes like Wilderun, walking down them steps, towards alternative and avantgarde laden pastures.
+You have the experimental dudes like Wilderun, walking down the steps, towards alternative and avant-garde laden pastures.

 And then you get the djent division.

 Those who think that good prog inevitably must be stuffed with a goodly measure of djentability.
 Leprous or Vvon Dogma I are somewhat of an extremist example of those.
 And you’ll find many others of the same ilk, and their ardent supporters.

 Haken kind of err just on the good side of overloaded djentism, but just about.
 It is this famous, yet blurry red line that you don’t really want to cross.
 Lest you overwhelm the audience with same-of-same of the boring kind for some 50 minutes.
 Now, Affinity already rode very close to this line.
 And we all wondered what Vector will deliver to our turntable this fall.